ocular-d/vuepress-demo/docs/guide/README.md

 Consistency means that you write your documentation according to a defined standard reflecting your product and company.
 It also means that you can find information quickly, and understand that information when you encounter problems.

+TODO:

-TODO: ADD here CI part and that is does not matter which CI
+- ADD here CI part and that is does not matter which CI
+- Add some words about used QA checks
+- Add `VuePress` to `vale` checks